hcspieker/SimpleLinkShrinkLibrary/README.md

 ## Setup

-### 1. Register Services
+### 1. Register Services (Program.cs)

-In your `Program.cs`, register the library and configure the persistence provider:
+Add the shared UI/services, then register persistence with the chosen provider.

 ```csharp